jhstatewide/ollama-struct/README.md

 ### Installation

-**Note:** This gem is published on GitHub Packages as a public package.
-You can install it directly from the GitHub repository or from GitHub Packages.
+**Note:** This gem is published on GitHub Packages but requires authentication.
+You can install it directly from the GitHub repository.

 Add to your Gemfile: